 Wadi Rum

-Along with Petra, Wadi Rum is arguably Jordan’s most magnetic destination, attracting countless tourists every year.
-And for good reason: it’s a slice of desert that offers everything a traveler could hope for – golden sand dunes, spectacular rock formations, adventure activities, and more.
-On this page, we’ll delve into what to see in Wadi Rum, its history, how to get here, and most importantly, what to do in Wadi Rum for an unforgettable experience.
+Together with Petra, Wadi Rum it is probably the most magnetistic destination in Jordan, the one that attracts the most tourists every year.
+And no wonder: it is a portion of desert that offers everything a traveler can expect: golden sand dunes, rock formations of spectacular beauty, services for adventure activities and much more.
+On this page we tell you in depth what to see in Wadi Rum, what is its history, how to get here and, most importantly: what to do in Wadi Rum to enjoy an unforgettable experience.

 Table of Contents

-Wadi Rum is a protected natural reserve located in southern Jordan, within the territory of the Aqaba Governorate.
-In fact, the city of Aqaba is the closest major city, about 60 km from what is considered its ‘gateway’: Shakaria.
-However, the central point of Wadi Rum is considered to be the village of Wadi Rum, often written as Wadi Rum Village, about 70 km from Aqaba, where the asphalt road ends.
-About 7 km before reaching the village is the Visitor Center, a mandatory stop where tickets are also obtained.
+Wadi Rum is a protected nature reserve located in southern Jordan, within the territory of the Aqaba governorate.
+In fact, that is the most important city in its surroundings, about 60 km from what is considered its ‘gateway’: Shakaria.
+However, its central point is considered the village of Wadi Rum, often written as Wadi Rum Village, about 70 km from Aqaba and where the paved road ends.
+About 7 km before reaching that town is the Visitor Center, a must, where tickets are also taken.

-It covers an area of about 720 km2 (72,000 hectares), making it a vast and expansive area to explore on foot.
-The translation of its name in Aramaic is “high valley” or “elevated valley,” which helps us understand one of its geographical characteristics: its high altitude, at around 1,600 meters above sea level.
-Its highest point is Jbel Umm ad Dami, standing at over 1,850 meters above sea level.
+It has an area of about 720 km2 (72,000 hectares), so its space is really large and unfathomable on foot.
+The translation of its name in Aramaic is “high valley” or “elevated valley”, which helps us understand one of its geographical characteristics: its high altitude, at about 1,600 meters above sea level.
+Its highest point is Jbel um ad Dami, at more than 1,850 meters above sea level.

-Combined with its latitude, extremely low precipitation, and other factors such as high solar radiation, Wadi Rum has a typical desert climate: scorching temperatures during the day in the warm months, dropping sharply at night and becoming freezing cold in winter.
-Therefore, adequate protection against the sun and heat (water, sunscreen, sunglasses, etc.) is essential in summer, and thermal clothing and insulation, including gloves and hats, are necessary in winter.
+This, together with its latitude, its very low rainfall regime and other conditions such as its great insolation, leaves us with a typical desert climate: really scorching temperatures during the day in the warm months, to descend sharply at night, becoming absolutely freezing in winter.
+Therefore, in summer it is essential to have adequate protection against the sun and heat (water, sunscreen, sunglasses, etc.) and in winter it is essential to have thermal clothing and coat, including gloves and hat.

-However, there is a unique feature worth highlighting: the presence of siqs or rocky canyons creates shaded areas, sometimes throughout the day, functioning as microclimatic oases where one can rest from the heat and marvel at the sight, as they allow for the emergence of almost miraculous flora of shrubs and trees seemingly growing directly from the rocks.
+However, there is a peculiarity that is worth highlighting: the existence of SIQS o Rocky canyons create shaded areas, in some cases throughout the day, functioning as authentic microclimatic islands in which to rest from the heat and enjoy the view, as they allow the emergence of an almost miraculous flora of shrubs and trees that seem to grow directly from the rock.

 A bit of history

-Although today it may seem like a truly inhospitable place for life, where only the courage of the Bedouin people allows them to survive, Wadi Rum was actually a much more pleasant place for humans from an environmental and climatic point of view.
-Evidence of this is the rich history that lies behind it.
+Although today it seems a really hostile place for life, where only the courage of the Bedouin people makes them survive, Wadi Rum It was actually a much more human-friendly place from an environmental and climate point of view.
+And proof of this is the rich history behind it.

-Thousands of years ago, it was an area rich in springs and wells, and in fact the Greeks and Romans spoke of its pine forests, vineyards, and olive groves, which have now disappeared but give visitors an idea of how different the landscape was here.
+Millennia ago, it was an area rich in springs and wells, and in fact the Greeks and Romans spoke of its pine forests, vineyards and olive groves, now disappeared but which allow the visitor to get an idea of how different the landscape was here.

-But the best sign, pun intended, of the civilizations that dwelt or passed through here are the petroglyphs (rock carvings) and rock inscriptions.
-It is estimated that there are about 30,000 of them, some of which are fascinating.
-The first tribes to do so probably came from Arabia, known as the Zamudians, who made inscriptions in the Zamudic language, and the Nabateans took over: this people, who had their ‘capital’ in Petra, left here testimonies of their worship of deities such as Dushara and Allat.
+But the best sign, never better said, of the civilizations that lived here or paraded are their petroglyphs (drawings engraved on the stone) and inscriptions on the rock.
+It is estimated that there are about 30,000, some of which are most fascinating.
+The first tribes to do so probably came from Arabia, known as Zamudis, who made inscriptions in the Zamudic language, and the Nabataeans took the baton: this people, who had their ‘capital’ in Petra, left here testimonies of their worship of divinities such as Dushara and Allat.

-There are also numerous funeral mounds in Wadi Rum, indicating that this was not simply a pass-through place, but rather there were permanent and stable settlements.
-Furthermore, the importance of hunting in this natural reserve has been proven, as well as the extraction of minerals in the times of King Solomon, for example.
+There are also numerous burial mounds in Wadi Rum, indicating that this was not simply a place of passage, but that there were permanent and stable settlements.
+In addition, the importance of hunting in this nature reserve is demonstrated, as well as the extraction of minerals in the time of King Solomon, for example.

-Over the centuries, with the worsening of its extreme climate, this place came under the management of the Bedouin tribes, the only ones who have proven capable of surviving in such a harsh environment.
-They always did so with their nomadic way of life, although nowadays some families have opted for a more settled and sedentary lifestyle, as evidenced by the establishment of some families in the village of Wadi Rum.
+With the passage of centuries and the sharpening of its extreme climate, this place came under the management of the Bedouin tribes, the only ones that have proven capable of surviving in such a harsh environment.
+They always did it with their nomadic lifestyle, although today they have opted for a more stable and sedentary way, as evidenced by the establishment of some families in the village of Wadi Rum.

-But undoubtedly, Wadi Rum is famous today thanks to the promotion of one of Hollywood’s most acclaimed films: Lawrence of Arabia.
-The film tells the story of Thomas Edward Lawrence’s involvement in the Arab Revolt of 1917, a key figure in this historical episode for Jordan, although perhaps exaggerated for media and tourism purposes.
+But without a doubt, Wadi Rum is so famous today thanks to the ‘promo’ of one of the most successful films in Hollywood: Lawrence of Arabia.
+The film narrates the participation of Thomas Edward Lawrence in the Arab Rebellion of 1917, a key character in that historical episode for Jordan, although he may have been disproportionately exalted to take advantage of his media and tourist pull.

-Nevertheless, this British archaeologist, writer, and military officer quickly joined the cause led by King Hussein bin Ali, whose great aspiration was to create an independent Arab state separate from the Ottoman Empire.
-He fought in the armies of Emir Faysal and felt like one of them (and dressed like one) in that epic saga, which is considered the seed of the later Arab state of Jordan.
+Be that as it may, this British archaeologist, writer and soldier soon joined the cause promoted by King Hussein bin Ali, whose great aspiration was to create an Arab state independent of the Ottoman Empire.
+He fought in the armies of Emir Faysal and felt one more (and dressed as such) of that epic that is considered the germ of the later Arab state of Jordan.

-His major contribution was actually the book “Seven Pillars of Wisdom,” which, although an autobiography, served to reveal the intricacies of the Arab Revolt to the Western world.
-In some passages of the work, Lawrence describes places in Wadi Rum, which have forever linked the name of Thomas Edward Lawrence with this natural reserve.
+: although it is an autobiography, it served to make known in the West the ins and outs of the Arab Rebellion.
+And in some passages of the work are described places of Wadi Rum, who have helped forever unite the name of Thomas Edward Lawrence with this nature reserve.

 What to see in Wadi Rum